Shopping for car insurance for young drivers

 Insurers will look at your quote details (eg your claims history, the cost or type of the car you drive, where you live, your driving experience) and then decide what to charge.

-Young drivers have more accidents and experience more car security issues, such as theft and vandalism, as crime rates are higher amongst young people.
+Young drivers have more accidents and experience more car security issues, such as theft and vandalism.

 They are, therefore, seen as a greater risk, and this is reflected in the high price of premiums.